Enjoying Life Again: Watertown Couple Benefits from Palliative Care from Rainbow

 Mike and Becky are pictured with Rainbow's palliative care team of Joani Robertson (nurse case manager) on the left, Shauna Lambrecht (nurse practitioner), back right and Melissa Meboe (social worker) seated to the right of Becky.

 Joani has helped with care coordination and makes check-in calls to assist with prescriptions/refills.
-Rainbow’s Registered Dietician Heidi Hartz has also given Mike nutritional support, including suggestions on how he can regain some of the weight he lost during his cancer treatments.
+Rainbow’s Registered Dietitian Heidi Hartz has also given Mike nutritional support, including suggestions on how he can regain some of the weight he lost during his cancer treatments.

 Melissa has been a source of emotional support for both Becky and Mike, a much-needed outlet to help them navigate everything.